 I attended Newcastle University from 1967 to 1970 and gained a B.A. honours degree in Modern and Medieval History for which I was awarded the W H Burn Prize in History.
 In 1976, I received a Master of Letters (M.Litt.) after completing a part time thesis on ‘The Operation of the Poor Laws in the Hartlepool Poor Law Union 1858 -1930’.
 I continued to write and talk about the English Poor Law during the 1970s culminating in a ‘significant essay’ on Poor Law and Organised Charity in North-East England 1870 – 1910 in M E Rose ‘The Poor and the City: The English Poor Law in its Urban Context’, Leicester University Press Themes in Urban History 1985 ISBN 0-7185-1240-5, pp89-132.
 Numerous references to this work have appeared in major historical publications since 1985.
 (Enter my name into Amazon for references).

 During the pandemic I have put together a collection of correspondence to me from folk song researcher Roy Palmer.
-These are to be placed in his archive and I have completed an article about this correspondence and our relationship which I hope will be published sooner rather than later.
+This has been placed in the Vaughan Williams Memorial Library and I have completed an article about this correspondence and our relationship which I hope will be published sooner rather than later.

 Co-operation with Dr Mike Huggins ( Emeritus Professor of cultural history at the University of Cumbria).We share a common interest, both as entertainers and academics, in traditional song, music and the history of sport.
-Mike is a well-known writer and widely travelled lecturer and has won international awards for his work on the history of sport (see his personal web site).
-Together we have published a number of articles and given a number of joint lectures (usually featuring song as a medium).
+Mike is a well-known writer and widely traveled lecturer and has won international awards for his work on the history of sport (see his personal web site).
+Together we have published a number of articles and given a number of joint lectures (usually featuring song as a medium).Publications include;

 ‘Sport, Music-hall Culture and Popular Song in Nineteenth-century England’ Journal of Sport, Culture and Society (Frank Cass Vol 2 no 2, Summer 1999).

-- ‘The Media, Regional Culture and the Great North Run: “Big Bren’s Human Race”‘ Journal of Sport, Culture and Society (Frank Cass Vol 4 no 1, Spring 2001).
+‘The Media, Regional Culture and the Great North Run: “Big Bren’s Human Race”‘ Journal of Sport, Culture and Society (Frank Cass Vol 4 no 1, Spring 2001).

 ‘Northern songs, Sporting Heroes and Regional Consciousness, c1800 -c1880: ‘Wor Stars that Shine’ Northern History, XLIV: September 2007.
 (On current reading list for History Department at the University of Warwick.)

 ‘At your leisure: designing enquiries to make students think about different interpretations of leisure’, Teaching History, 131.
 June 2008, pp. 42-3

 We have also delivered lectures on the theme of song and sport at the University of Aarhus (Denmark), Semelweisss University (Budapest, Hungary) and Leeds Metropolitan University and gave a joint entertainment at a sport and literature conference at Stirling University in June 2009.
 We have published a lengthy academic article on the history of sport and tourism for a book on tourism in the English Lake District for;‘Sports tourism in Cumbria’ in Walton and Wood (eds.)
 The Making of a Cultural Landscape: the English Lake District as Tourist Destination, 1750-2010 (Ashgate, 2013).